Sharan-Ravula/CS-321-Orthogonal-Matching-Pursuit/README.md

 ## Connection to Project Code

 * **Signal Recovery**: In `Sparse_signal_recovery_using_OMP.py`, we observe the residual decreasing as more atoms are added until it hits the error threshold $\epsilon_0$.
-* **Image Denoising**: In `image-denoise.py`, OMP is used to find a sparse representation of image patches.
-Noise is ignored because it typically lacks a sparse representation in the transform domain.

 ### Residual Decorrelation